 Again, refer to your building code.
 Chances are this is going to be a fairly minimal job.
 In most cases an overhead light rounds out the requirements.
 If you need electrical outlets, run your Romex before you hang any drywall or install fiberglass insulation batts.

 Since this is utilitarian room, I decided not to spend a fortune on lighting.
-After looking at the fluorescent fixtures at Home Depot I settled on a bathroom vanity strip instead (see video above).
+After looking at the fluorescent fixtures at Home Depot I settled on a bathroom vanity strip light instead (see video above).

 I wired it into the garage lights so that I could simply flip one switch in the kitchen.
 Just another one of those keep-it-simple concepts.
 Speaking of things to do before hanging the drywall, if there is any plumbing happening, PEX tubing is a good choice.

 Hang and Finish the Drywall